dr4k0nia/archived_dr4k0nia.github.io/_posts/2022-08-10-HInvoke-and-avoiding-PInvoke.md

                 Console.WriteLine("Hey meanie I said no debugging :c");
 ```

 The example shows a combination of using the Win32Native class and HInvoke to resolve the address of `kernel32!IsDebuggerPresent`.
-For easier readability I did not add any additional obfuscation.
-Cast a delegate pointer with the unmanaged attribute, the calling convention and the returntype on the resolved address.
-Then call it.
+After it casts a delegate pointer with the unmanaged attribute, the calling convention and the returntype on the resolved address.
+Then calls it.

 This is a rather short post but hopefully interesting to some.
 For feedback or questions contact me on Twitter or Discord.